Navigating the Limitations of Project Management Metrics

 Resultant metrics are measures of the ongoing performance of a program or project.
-In distribution and supply chain, common resultant conflicting trade-off metrics range from customer service (e.g., customer fill rates and logistics cost to revenue lift and inventory working) capital.
+In distribution and supply chain, common conflicting resultant metrics range from customer service (e.g., customer fill rates) and logistics cost to revenue lift and inventory (working capital).
 These are the operational language of the company’s executives.

 Like process metrics, there are a number of resultant metrics that can be included in a project or program evaluation.
 Not all will apply to their circumstances and goals, but rely on your advisor, program manager, or project manager to identify those that should be included.

 In the case of ECI, TTV for a customer is a strong metric — i.e., how quickly can the organization get a new customer onboarded and generating revenue?

 The last group of metrics is corporate metrics — measures that assess progress toward an organization’s financial goals.
 Metrics such as PBIT (profit before interest and taxes), ROCE (return on capital employed), and cash flows are common operational corporate metrics tracked.